Design for wellbeing at Full Circle Funerals

 Our physical environment has a huge impact on how open, resilient and optimistic we feel

 We are modern funeral directors and in keeping with our holistic approach to delivering the best care, we understand that our physical environment has a huge impact on how we feel and our services are designed using the principles of “design for wellbeing”, “biophilia” and colour psychology.
+We are delighted that our approach to design for wellbeing has been featured in The Yorkshire Post and we use our Instagram page to showcase the benefits of biophilia.

 Well designed spaces can make us feel more open, resilient and optimistic and it is increasingly accepted that our mental and physical health and wellbeing can be improved by incorporating nature in our direct environment.
 Where it is not possible to have a building surrounded by woods, water and meadows, then bringing elements of nature inside is the next best thing.
 This is biophilia (and biophilic design) and we can all incorporate this into our homes and workplaces.